HosseinZaredar/Self-Driving-GAIL/README.md

 ## System Architecture

 The architecure is based on the Reinforcement Learning loop.
-The agent learns to drive from interations with the environment and also, from the expert driving dataset.
+The agent learns to drive from interactions with the environment and also, from the expert driving dataset.
 The Actor-Critic algorithm, PPO [[4]](#4), is used to implement the agent.

 <div align="center">
     <img src="figures/system.png" width="500" alt="system">